-Hideaway and back roads chauffeur* driven tour
+Hideaway and back roads private/chauffeur* driven tour

 Visit some of Ireland's coast, quaint towns, fishing villages, and scenic countryside with a chance to really get to know the Irish people.

 This private and guided backroads tour of Ireland offers a once-in-a-lifetime opportunity to see Ireland as it appears in your dreams.
 Time seems to stand still on this tour of picturesque Irish villages, fishing towns, cobblestone streets and shops.
 Hammond Tours has designed this Ireland tour to give you a glimpse into the magnificent beauty and warmth of the Irish.
 Luxury hotel, inn, and bed and breakfast accommodations in Ireland as well as your own private chauffeur driver, who serves as your travel guide, are included in this small-town Ireland tour.

 This tour of rural Ireland is an 8-day trip through timeless gems of quaint Irish villages, fishing towns, and spectacular coastline.

 This vacation package includes transportation, breakfast, and of course nightly accommodations in the castles and hotels of Ireland are included.
 This is a Private/Chauffeur Driven* guided tour of Ireland.

 *can also be done as a self-driven tour

 - Accommodations for 6 Nights as follows or similar

 - Full Irish breakfast daily